nict-wisdom/rannc/documents/config.rst

    * - deployment_file
      - ``/tmp/rannc_deployment.bin``
      - Path of deployment file to save/load.
+   * - partition_num
+     - 0
+     - Force the number of partitions for model parallelism if a positive value is set.
    * - min_pipeline
      - 1
-     - Minimum number of microbatches for pipeline parallelism
+     - Minimum number of microbatches for pipeline parallelism.
    * - max_pipeline
      - 32
-     - Maximum number of microbatches for pipeline parallelism
+     - Maximum number of microbatches for pipeline parallelism.
    * - opt_param_factor
      - 2
      - Factor used to estimate memory usage by an optimizer.
 For example, set this item to 2 for Adam because the optimizer uses two internal data `v` and `s`, whose sizes are equivalent to parameter tensors.